Top Takeaways From This Post

 In the absence of a yellow bin at your house building, you have to put plastic waste into a yellow plastic bag (Gelb Sack).
 This bag is then placed outside for collection at regularly scheduled times.
 These bags are available for free at your local Rathaus.

 Pro tip: Don’t put non-recyclable waste into the yellow bags!
 Sometimes they are inspected by the garbage collectors.
-If there is something wrong in the sacks, the full bags will be returned for resorting with a big sticker on it.
-So sort your garbage properly and avoid the walk of shame in front of the entire neighbourhood.
+If there is something wrong with the sacks, the full bags will be returned for resorting with a big sticker on them.
+So sort your garbage properly and avoid the garbage sorting of shame in front of the entire neighbourhood.

 Don’t confuse juice and milk cartons/tetra-packs as paper waste.
 They go in the yellow sack/bin.
-If you don’t see a blue bin at your house building, you will find one around your neighbourhood.
+If you don’t see a blue bin in your house building, you will find one around your neighbourhood.

 Pro tip: Flatten the cardboard boxes before putting them in the bin.
 This way the bin won’t fill up too fast.

 Here goes all compostable kitchen and garden waste.
-This will include vegetable and fruit peel, vegetables, salads, eggshell, leftovers, small bones, fish bones, the leftovers of meat, bread and cake, coffee, teabags, rotten food (without packing!).
+This will include vegetable and fruit peel, vegetables, salads, eggshells, leftovers, small bones, fish bones, the leftovers of meat, bread and cake, coffee, tea bags, and rotten food (without packing!).

-If you are lucky enough to own a house with a garden, then you can dump all of this into a compost.
+If you are lucky enough to own a house with a garden, then you can dump all of this into compost.
 Biological waste makes up almost half of the total garbage produced in Germany.
 In some areas of Germany, you can also dispose of cat poop in the organic waste bin.

 This is where the rest of the waste goes to be incinerated.
 Garbage that does not fit in any of the above categories can be disposed of in the grey bins.
-Ash, cigarette butts, unwanted household objects like hairbrushes or frying pans, porcelain, textiles and nylon stockings, nappies/diapers, tissues, feminine and other personal hygiene items, extremely dirty paper, vacuum cleaner bags, – you name it.
+Ash, cigarette butts, broken household objects like hairbrushes, light bulbs, porcelain, textiles and nylon stockings, socks, tissues, and other personal hygiene items, extremely dirty paper, vacuum cleaner bags, – you name it.

 Before dumping the bottles in the bins check them for a “Mehrweg” or “Pfand” symbol.
 If you see one, then you can take it back to a store like Edeka or Lidl and get a refund fee for them.
 Most beer bottles can be returned for a small pfand at any big superstore with an automatic collection machine.

-Pro tip: Make sure that you do not dispose off bottles during the official quiet time (Ruhezeit).
-Sundays or late evening are not the recommended times to chuck out your bottles unless you fancy a good ol’ stare down by the nearby Germans.
+Pro tip: Make sure that you do not dispose of bottles during the official quiet time (Ruhezeit).
+Sundays or late evenings are not the recommended times to chuck out your bottles unless you fancy a good ol’ stare down by the nearby Germans.